FriendsOfCake/awesome-cakephp/README.md

 - [Cache plugin](https://github.com/dereuromark/cakephp-cache) - For caching views (HTML, CSV, JSON, XML, ...) as static cache files.

 ## Code Analysis
 *Plugins for analysing, parsing and manipulation codebases.*

+- [IdeHelper plugin](https://github.com/dereuromark/cakephp-ide-helper) - Helps to make IDE support better by adding annotations to your existing code similar to what baking does to new code.

 ## Debugging
 *Plugins for debugging.*